-From Wdata Chains, admins can create and manage linear sequences of tasks—known as chains—to automate workflows in the Workiva platform and across other data sources.
+From Chain Builder, workspace owners can create and manage linear sequences of tasks—known as chains—to automate workflows in the Workiva platform and across other data sources.
 For example, you can create a chain to automatically refresh financial information from a data source in a table, and then push that data to another data source to generate a report.
+Check out our Guide to Getting Started with Wdata Chains for an idea of what is required.

-To enable chains to interact with spreadsheets, tables, and queries in the Workiva platform, configure a Workiva connection.
+To enable chains to interact with spreadsheets, tables, and queries in the Workiva platform, configure a Workiva connector.

-- To track the changes a chain makes and limit its scope of access, set up a unique integration user and an associated OAuth2 grant for the Workiva connection.
+- To track the changes a chain makes and limit its scope of access, set up a unique integration user with an associated OAuth2 grant for the Workiva connector.
+This user requires appropriate permissions for the commands the connector performs, such as Owner of the spreadsheets or workspace it interacts with.

 - Under BizApp Connection, select Workiva and CloudRunner.

-- Set up the connection's basic info, properties, and environments.
+- Set up the connector's basic info, properties, and environments.

 Step 2.
-Set Up Connections and GroundRunners for Other Data Sources
+Set up connectors and GroundRunners for other data sources

-To interact with its data source, each connection also uses a runner:
+To interact with its data source, each connector also uses a runner:

-- For cloud or software-as-a-service (SaaS) data sources, connections use an out-of-the-box CloudRunner.
+- For cloud or software-as-a-service (SaaS) data sources, connectors use an out-of-the-box CloudRunner.

-- For on-premise or private firewall cloud data sources, connections use a GroundRunner.
+- For on-premise or private firewall cloud data sources, connectors use a GroundRunner.

 From Wdata Chains, you can create multiple environments for your workspace.
 For example, in addition to your live production environment, you can create an environment to develop and test chains in.
 If you develop chains in a test environment, you can then promote them to the live production environment when they're ready.